 Cruises are much like any other product--you get what you pay for!
 Much like hotels, cruise ships range from basic accommodations and school lunchroom-style food to ultra-luxury pampering and gourmet cuisine.
 Cruises can cost from less than $100 per day per person to over $1000 per day per person, depending on the amenities, the size of the ship, and space.
 So, a cruise deal on an ultra-luxury ship might be $500 per day, a 50 percent discount, but still too steep for many travelers' budgets.

-If you have never cruised before, the best thing to do is use a guide for planning your cruise and then find a travel agent who specializes in cruise travel.
-Once you have... selected a destination and a cruise travel budget, many cruise travel agents (either online or in your hometown) can help you find a cruise deal that fits your needs and desires.
-Using Web sites such as this one can help you become more knowledgeable about the many different cruise lines and ships.
+If you have never cruised before, do research on cruises and become knowledgeable before planning your cruise.
+Then, find a travel agent who specializes in cruise travel.
+Once... you have selected a destination and a cruise travel budget, many cruise travel agents (either online or in your hometown) can help you find a cruise deal that fits your needs and desires.

 Let's look at some ways to get a cruise deal.